What are Student Cluster Competitions, anyway? A Field Guide

 Student Clustering Triple Crown

-In 2013, there will be three major world-wide student cluster events.
+There are three major world-wide student cluster events.
 The United States-based Supercomputing Conference (SC) held the first Student Cluster Competition (SCC) in November 2007.
-The contest has been included at every subsequent SC conference, usually featuring eight university teams from the US, Europe, and Asia.
+The contest has been included at every subsequent SC conference, usually featuring eight or more university teams from the US, Europe, and Asia.
 As the first organization to hold a cluster competition, SC pretty much established the template on which the other competitions are based.

-The other large HPC conference, the imaginatively named ISC (International Supercomputing Conference), held its first SCC at the June 2012 event in Hamburg.
-This contest, jointly sponsored by the HPC Advisory Council, attracted teams from the US, home country Germany, and China.
-It was a big hit with conference organizers and attendees – big enough to justify expanding the field to nine teams in 2013.
+The other large HPC conference, the imaginatively named ISC (International Supercomputing Conference), held its first competition at the June 2012 event in Hamburg.
+This contest, jointly sponsored by the HPC Advisory Council, attracts teams from the US, Europe, and Asia.
+It has been a big hit with enthusiastic support from conference organizers, competitors and show attendees.

 How Do These Things Work?